 Title goes here

-This course has been designed with employers in the sector to help their staff respond to this challenge in the years ahead.
+This course has been designed with employers in the sector to help their staff respond to challenges in the years ahead.

-The overall aim of the course, which is mapped to Higher Apprenticeship standards, is to bring those already employed in a suitable setting up to the standard required to work as Assistant Practitioners, who play a vital role in delivering support and clinical practice.
+The course is mapped to a Higher Apprenticeship standard and aims to bring those already employed in a suitable setting up to the standard required to work as band 4 Assistant Practitioners, who play a vital role in delivering support and clinical practice in both nursing and allied health areas.

 You will develop your professional practice through work-based learning, with a particular focus on the values and behaviours expected of Assistant Practitioners, which include compassion and commitment.